twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files/chezmoiexternal-format.md

     Some more examples can be found in the [user guide][elsewhere].

 The optional `targetPath` field is a way to specify the target path of the fetched external(s), instead of using the entry key.
 This allows fetching multiple externals into one target directory in one chezmoiexternal file.
+`targetPath` must be a path in the target directory.

 !!! example